 - a.
-Discuss and give examples for normal bird behavior and activity - b.
-Discuss and give examples of expected environment for good poultry health - i.
+Discuss and provide examples for normal bird behavior and activity - b.
+Discuss and provide examples of expected environment for good poultry health - i.
 Include what temperature, lighting, noise, will be "normal" in the area - ii.
-Include how this can impact behavior and health if it is not correct - c.
-Discuss company expectations for biosecurity and how this is important for good bird health, preventing the introduction of disease, and how it relates to welfare
+Include how this can impact behavior and health - c.
+Discuss company expectations for biosecurity and how biosecurity is important for bird health and welfare, including preventing the introduction of disease